jiks-sx/Password-Security-and-Authentication-Analysis/README.md

 # Password Security & Authentication Analysis

-##  About This Project
+## Overview
-This repository explains how passwords are created, stored, attacked, and protected using modern security techniques.

-The project includes:
-- Deep theoretical explanations
-- Easy-to-understand concepts
-- Practical demonstrations using self-created data
-- Security recommendations used in real organizations
+This repository contains a deep theoretical and practical analysis of password security and authentication mechanisms.
+The project was completed in a **VMware-based Kali Linux lab** using ethical and self-created data only.

-##  Learning Objectives
+## Objectives
-- Understand authentication fundamentals
+- Understand authentication and password fundamentals
-- Learn how password hashing works
+- Study password hashing and storage mechanisms
-- Analyze password attack techniques
+- Analyze common password attack techniques
-- Perform controlled password cracking
+- Perform controlled offline password analysis
-- Study Multi-Factor Authentication (MFA)
-- Recommend strong authentication practices
+- Learn modern defense strategies such as MFA

-##  Tools Used
+## Tools & Environment
+- VMware
+- Kali Linux
 - Hashcat
-- John the Ripper
-- Kali Linux
 - RockYou wordlist

+## Key Learnings
+- Weak passwords are easily cracked
+- Fast hash algorithms are insecure for passwords
+- Salting and slow hashing improve security
+- MFA significantly reduces account compromise risk

 ## Ethical Disclaimer
-This project is strictly for **educational purposes**.
+This project is for **educational purposes only**.
-All passwords and hashes are **self-generated**.
-No real user data or unauthorized systems were involved.
+All experiments were performed on self-generated passwords in a local lab environment.

-##  Folder Explanation
+## Structure
-- `theory/` → Concept-by-concept explanations
+- `theory/` – Deep concept explanations
-- `practical/` → Hands-on demonstrations
+- `practical/` – Hands-on labs (VMware + Kali)
-- `report/` → Final internship-ready report
+- `report/` – Final internship report

 ##  Outcome
 Strong understanding of password security attacks and defenses.